-More than one conviction for drunkenness could indicate a medical problem necessitating critical examination and refusal by the Sub-Committee of a licence.
+More than one conviction for drunkenness could indicate a medical problem necessitating critical examination and may lead to refusal by the Sub-Committee of a licence.

 In addition, an individual will generally be required to show a period of at least 5 years has elapsed after completion of detoxification treatment if they were an alcoholic.